-Councillors are ultimately responsible for informing of any declarable conflict of interest on matters to be discussed at council or committee meetings that might lead to a decision that is contrary to the public interest (other than the interests that are not declarable conflicts of interest prescribed under section 150EO of the LGA or section 177L of the COBA and ordinary business matters prescribed under section 150EF of the LGA or section 177C of the COBA.
+Councillors are ultimately responsible for informing of any declarable conflict of interest on matters to be discussed at local government or committee meetings that might lead to a decision that is contrary to the public interest (other than the interests that are not declarable conflicts of interest prescribed under section 150EO of the LGA or section 177L of the COBA and ordinary business matters prescribed under section 150EF of the LGA or section 177C of the COBA).

 A councillor may raise their personal interests in a matter at the meeting to canvas the view of the other councillors prior to deciding to declare a conflict of interest.
-If the other councillors suspect the personal interest might be a conflict of interest, the councillor or councillors may disclose their belief or suspicion to the chairperson and the processes, duty to report another councillor's conflict of interest under section 150EW of the LGA or section 177O of the COBA, will apply.
-The eligible councillors must then make a decision under section 150EX(2) of the LGA or section 177U(2) of the COBA applies.
+If the other councillors suspect the personal interest might be a conflict of interest, the councillor or councillors may disclose their belief or suspicion to the chairperson and the processes, duty to report another councillor's conflict of interest under section 150EW of the LGA or section 1770 of the COBA, will apply.
+If more than one councillor is reported by another councillor to have a suspected declarable conflict of interest in a matter, the meeting must deal with each councillor individually.
+The eligible councillors must then make a decision under section 150EX(2) of the LGA or section 177U(2) of the COBA.